lukegniwecki/example-cryptocurrency-nexycoin/README.md

 3. You must now mine a block on Node 1 by sending the `http://127.0.0.1:5001/mine_block` request.
 This welcomes the transaction and adds it to the Nexycoin blockchain.

 4. Query the blockchain by sending the get_chain request: `http://127.0.0.1:5001/get_chain`.
-Postman will return the current state of the blockchain showing the newly mined block including the transcation.
+Postman will return the current state of the blockchain showing the newly mined block containing the transcation.

 ### Applying the Consensus